Last updated: May 6, 2026

 PACE stands for Program of All-Inclusive Care for the Elderly.
 In California, it can be a very strong alternative when assisted living is too expensive or not yet necessary.

-Who fits PACE: The person must be age 55 or older, live in a PACE service area, meet nursing-home level-of-care rules, and be able to live safely in the community at enrollment.
+Who fits PACE: The person must be age 55 or older, live in a PACE service areas ZIP code, meet nursing-home level-of-care rules, and be able to live safely in the community at enrollment.

-What it can pay for: Medicare explains that PACE can cover approved home care, personal care, transportation, medical care, prescription drugs, and even nursing home care if needed.
+What it can pay for: Medicare explains on its Medicare PACE page that PACE can cover approved home care, personal care, transportation, medical care, prescription drugs, and even nursing home care if needed.
 If the person has Medicaid, there is no monthly PACE premium.

 What it usually does not do: PACE is generally not the normal way to pay a typical assisted living monthly room-and-board bill.
 In practice, it is more useful as a way to keep someone at home or in the community longer, or to replace assisted living altogether.

 California reality check: Access depends heavily on county and ZIP code.
-DHCS also says it imposed a pause on new PACE applications and service-area expansion requests starting 20 November 2025 for a minimum of two years, so availability still varies a lot by where you live.
+DHCS also issued a PACE pause letter that paused new PACE organization applications and service-area expansion requests starting November 20, 2025 for at least two years.
+That pause does not mean current PACE programs stop, but it does mean new areas may not open quickly.

 Private-pay gap strategies that are realistic in California